GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 <div align="center">High-Quality Work Produced = (Time Spent) x (Intensity of Focus)</div>
 <br>

-This blog post however is about productivity so we'll only be concerned with the second part of the book, which introduces to the reader a series of techniques and tricks (which he calls the "rules") to improve his own deep work skill.
+This blog post, however, is about productivity so we'll only be concerned with the second part of the book, which introduces the reader to a series of techniques and tricks (which he calls the "rules") to improve his own deep work skill.
 I believe many of these suggestions to be applicable in a more general context, and hence I decided to discuss the main takes from this second half in productivity terms. <br>

 Let me start with a disclaimer or what I consider the main critique I have to move to the book.<br>
-The chapters follow a regular pattern: each of them begins with a rough explanation of its topic, which is then developed by progressively zooming into it.
+The chapters (of this second part) follow a regular pattern: each of them begins with a rough explanation of its topic, which is then developed by progressively zooming into it, i.e. discussing in more and more depth the implementation side.
 This scheme probably aims at leaving the reader with as much guidance as possible when it comes to implementation.
 Going from the theory read in a book to the everyday practice is hard, especially if you're not given any material advice.
 However, in my opinion too many details can trap the user in, making him lose sight of the underlying idea. <br>
 <mark> Productivity is a personal journey </mark>, and any attempt to shape it into a prescription is doomed to fail. <br>
-In this productivity resembles art: the goal of the mentor is to share the basic techniques, to nurture the intuition and the spirit of its students; while it's then up to the learner to use the given knowledge to create its own artwork.
+In this productivity resembles art: the goal of the mentor is to share the basic techniques, but, most of all, to nurture the intuition and the spirit of its students; it's up to the learner to use the given knowledge to create its own artwork.

 I nonetheless consider Newport's concepts to be valuable and useful, and I've been experimenting with most of these ideas myself.
 This seems a good point to start diving into the cool stuff.
 <br>